Found the LMS Platform You Want? How to Make the Business Case for It

 Today’s LMS platforms also have the flexibility to create training content that’s tailored to your business and allow input from internal and external subject matter experts.

-After you’ve discerned what your organization’s specific talent development goals are, and identified an LMS platform to power your strategy, the next step is to present data to your CEO or CFO to justify the investment in a new or upgraded solution.
+Once you’ve defined your organization’s talent development goals and selected an LMS platform to support your strategy, the next step is to present data to your CEO or CFO to justify the investment in a new or upgraded solution.

 One fun fact you can include in the conversation: The World Economic Forum stated that if workplace skills gaps are addressed by upskilling and reskilling by 2030, global GDP is likely to increase by $6.5 trillion.